Ann Dowd: Film

 Dowd starred in Shiloh (1997) and its sequels, Shiloh 2: Shiloh Season (1999) and Saving Shiloh (2006) as Louise Preston.
 She appears in the 1997 cult film All Over Me and in the 1998 film Apt Pupil, in which she played the mother of Brad Renfro's character.
-Dowd has acted in two films directed by Jonathan Demme, as Jill Beckett, sister of Tom Hanks's character, Andrew Beckett, in Philadelphia (1993), and in The Manchurian Candidate (2004), starring Meryl Streep.
+Dowd has acted in two films directed by Jonathan Demme, as Jill Beckett, sister of Tom Hanks' character, Andrew Beckett, in Philadelphia (1993), and in The Manchurian Candidate (2004), starring Meryl Streep.
 Also in 2004, Dowd played the mother of Natalie Portman's character in Garden State and appeared in The Forgotten starring Julianne Moore.
 In 2005, she starred opposite Gretchen Mol in The Notorious Bettie Page, portraying Edna Page, Bettie Page's mother.
 She also played the role of Mrs. Strank in the 2006 Clint Eastwood film Flags of Our Fathers.

 In 2008, Dowd appeared in Marley & Me starring Jennifer Aniston.
 She received rave reviews for her work in the 2012 movie Compliance, which premiered at the Sundance Film Festival.
 In the film, Dowd plays Sandra, a fast food restaurant manager caught in a mysterious ethical nightmare.
 For this role, Dowd was nominated for an Independent Spirit Award for Best Supporting Actress and received the National Board of Review award.
 She has played supporting roles in two Steven Soderbergh films, The Informant! in 2009, and Side Effects in 2013, in which she played the mother of Channing Tatum's character.
 She played the supporting role of Joan in the 2018 horror film Hereditary.